yongagaelle/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 3- i do not fear computer.
 I fear the lack of them
 4- i can only go one way. i've not got a reverse gear 5- reverses a string
+6- half the lies they tell about me aren't true